Table of Contents

 Conclusion on the Pro Plan

-For many businesses, these costs represent a significant investment — so bear that in mind when considering upgrading your Slack.
+For many businesses, these costs represent a significant investment — so bear that in mind when considering upgrading your Slack account.

 Slack Business+ Plan